LearnWeb3DAO/Chainlink-VRFs/README.md

 - We will build a lottery game today
 - Each game will have a max number of players and an entry fee
-- After max number of players have entered the game,one winner is chosen at randomly
+- After max number of players have entered the game, one winner is chosen at random
 - The winner will get `maxplayers*entryfee` amount of ether for winning the game

 ## BUIDL IT